 - The change managers work directly with senior stakeholders, sponsors, and business leads and add an extra layer between those people and the project team reducing communication and clarity in a critical area;

-Change managers should not replace what the project management should be doing.
-It’s critical that project managers lead stakeholder involvement and communication, change mangers can assist and consult, but should not be another level in the organisation chart hierarchy.
+Change managers should not replace what the project manager should be doing.
+It’s critical that project managers lead stakeholder involvement and communication, change managers can assist and consult, but should not be another level in the organisation chart hierarchy.

 Learning resources to improve people management skills for project managers